anoma/namada/documentation/docs/src/user-guide/wallet.md

 ## 📇 Addresses

-All accounts in the Anoma ledger have a unique address, exactly one validity predicate and optionally any additional data in its dynamic storage sub-space.
+All accounts in the Namada ledger have a unique address, exactly one validity predicate and optionally any additional data in its dynamic storage sub-space.

 There are currently 3 types of account addresses: